3urobeat/steam-comment-service-bot/README.md

 `node start.js`

 The bots should start and you will see them online.
 You can add them as a friend and send them a message: `!help`

+## Additional informations

+Steam limits accounts that haven't spend $5 on steam (Level 0).
+If plan on using Level 0 accounts in your bot cluster, be advised that the requesting user needs to be friend with **ALL** of the accounts that will try to comment.
+This is a limitation from steam I can't do anything about.

+Keep also in mind, that steam can put a cooldown on your accounts if you try to comment too often too fast.
+I used a working commentdelay in the config.json but if too many individual users request a comment it can still cause errors.

+If you have other questions or problems feel free to open an issue.